microsoft/MixedRealityToolkit-Unity/Documentation/README_ObjectManipulator.md

 #### Manipulation type

 Specifies whether the object can be manipulated using one hand or two hands.
-Because this property is a flag, you can select both options.
+Because this property is a flag, both options can be selected.

 * *One handed*: Enables one handed manipulation if selected.
 * *Two handed*: Enables two handed manipulation if selected.